 So, once of the odd things I have noticed is that there tends not to be much cross-pollination between gay readers who love good fantasy or horror and spec fic readers who enjoy gay fiction.
 The divide seems to be caused by an ignorance of wonderful and stories.
 I started the Wilde Stories series, reprinting the "Best Gay Speculative Fiction" from the prior year to bridge this gap.
 Each volume has fresh voices and well-known authors, some gay, some not.
 The intention is to introduce both sides of the divide to the wealth of fiction out there.

 The sister series to Wilde Stories, Heiresses of Russ showcases the best lesbian speculative fiction published the prior year.
 The series is named after Joanna Russ, one of the more influential feminist authors of the 20th century.
+The 2011 edition was named one of the Over the Rainbow recommended titles by the GLBT Round Table of the ALA.

 In 2008, I began reading for a new annual anthology that promised readers quality ga fiction and essays: Best Gay Stories.
 I edited the anthology for three years before handing it over to a friend, Peter Dubé.